 Your description should start with the name of the object and must have a minimum of 150 words.
 You should have a minimum of 6 attributes for your object.
 The more functions, needs, and attributes you include the more points the group will receive.
 Keep in mind that attributes may involve all of your senses.
 Remember, to receive any points you must have contributed to the description of the object by writing or editing the description on the wiki page.

+READ MORE

 2. Week Two [20 points]

 2.1.
 Analysis and Reflection